nightjuggler/math/README.md

 (See, for example, `python primes.py maxevens 100000`)

-This suggests a sliding window approach to generating subsets of consecutive even numbers from subsets of consecutive primes.
+This suggests a sliding window approach to generating all even numbers as sums of two primes by generating subsets of consecutive even numbers from subsets of consecutive primes.
 (See, for example, `python primes.py sliding 10000`)

 This resulted from the following observations: